cpaxton/grid_planning/Readme.md

 Python dependencies are changing, but may include:
   * ``scikit-learn`` for different mixture models
   * ``pyhsmm`` for HDP-HMM learning

+#### Launch

+Launch files are used to either (1) bring up tests for different things, or (2) set up the configuration for skills at run-time.

+##### Setup

+These launch files set up the different skills that we want to look at during runtime.

 #### Scripts